General education at Earlham

 • Although domestic or international courses must ordinarily provide a minimum of three semester hours, course credit through off-campus programs may be more flexible.
 For example, two courses meeting appropriate criteria and together providing a minimum of three semester hours may satisfy one part of the diversity requirement.

-Wellness at Earlham is defined as an active, lifelong process of becoming aware of and making choices toward a more healthy and fulfilling life.
+Wellness at Earlham is defined as an active, lifelong process of becoming aware of and making choices toward a more fulfilling and healthy life.
 Goals of Earlham’s wellness requirement include:

 • Promoting balance among academic, occupational and recreational aspects of life.